ilbaroni/ilbaroni.github.io/_posts/2021-08-03-get_dll_base_from_peb.md

 } PEB, *PPEB;
 ```

-> **Note**: The reserved names are there because Microsoft officially does not document all fields from the PEB structure.

-One way of getting the pointer to the `PEB` is, for example, by accessing a specific offset in the FS or GS register (depends on the architecture).
+One way of getting the pointer to PEB is, for example, by accessing a specific offset using the FS or GS register depending on the architecture.

-- FS[0x30] - 32 bit Windows
+- FS[0x30] - FS offset to PEB for 32 bit Windows
-- GS[0x60] - 64 bit Windows
+- GS[0x60] - GS offset to PEB for 64 bit Windows

-C code snippet for getting a valid pointer to `PEB`:
+Here's a C code snippet to get a pointer to PEB:
 ```c
 #ifndef _WIN64
 	    PEB* peb = (PEB*) __readfsdword(0x30);